Bonobo: Conservation status

 Starting in 2003, the U.S. government allocated $54 million to the Congo Basin Forest Partnership.
 This significant investment has triggered the involvement of international NGOs to establish bases in the region and work to develop bonobo conservation programs.
 This initiative should improve the likelihood of bonobo survival, but its success still may depend upon building greater involvement and capability in local and indigenous communities.

 The bonobo population is believed to have declined sharply in the last 30 years, though surveys have been hard to carry out in war-ravaged central Congo.
 Estimates range from 60,000 to fewer than 50,000 living, according to the World Wildlife Fund.

 In addition, concerned parties have addressed the crisis on several science and ecological websites.
-Organizations such as the World Wide Fund for Nature, the African Wildlife Foundation, and others, are trying to focus attention on the extreme risk to the species.
+Organisations such as the World Wide Fund for Nature, the African Wildlife Foundation, and others, are trying to focus attention on the extreme risk to the species.
 Some have suggested that a reserve be established in a more stable part of Africa, or on an island in a place such as Indonesia.
 Awareness is ever increasing, and even nonscientific or ecological sites have created various groups to collect donations to help with the conservation of this species.